Zynh0722/Zynh0722.github.io/src/pages/blog/what-is-regex.md

 your regex varies fairly widely, so from a compatability perspective indexOf makes the most sense as well.

-## Great Val, you still haven't shown me any Regex...
+## Great Zynh, you still haven't shown me any Regex...

 Alright alright let's look at how we can make some regex.
 I will use regex literals as they are prettier, but just know any of this regex would work with objects too.